xod-wow/LiteMount/DEVELOPER.md

 Lots of the other parts of the code look at the options to decide how to behave.
 They should always use the getter/setter method.

-LM.Options.db fires two LibCallback events that can be listened for:
+LM.db fires two LibCallback events that can be listened for:
 OnOptionsModified (when any setting is changed) and OnOptionsProfile (profile changed).